McKay42/McOsu/README.md

 **This repository is atm only for people who are interested in looking at the code, there are no public releases yet (private alpha).**

-##Currently working on replacing all default skin elements with ones that don't infringe on anyone's copyright
+**Discord** (Feedback, Requests, Bug reports, etc.): https://discord.gg/3UQnt7X

-Will be an unofficial open-source client for [osu!](https://osu.ppy.sh) with the main focus on making practicing easier and customizing gameplay.
+An unofficial open-source client for [osu!](https://osu.ppy.sh) with the main focus on making practicing easier and customizing gameplay.

 It is running on my own small cross-platform game engine written in C++, which still needs to be cleaned up before I can upload it here.
 Binaries will be available for **Windows** and **Linux**, and maybe macOS in the future.